Frequently Asked Questions

 Other FAQs

-7. When does the upcoming academic year begin to display on ASSIST?
+11. When does the upcoming academic year begin to display on ASSIST?

-8. Will I find articulation agreements for every academic year?
+12. Will I find articulation agreements for every academic year?

-The availability of new articulation agreements historically begins the summer before the academic year and varies by institution.
-Each university is responsible for updating and publishing agreements.
-Many factors may affect the process, including the availability of updated community college curriculum, campus articulation resources, and approach to publishing.
-Additionally, participating AICCU-affiliated institutions began building articulation agreements in the system during the summer of 2024.
-Creating and publishing these agreements will take time and impact their availability.
-Given the varying approaches, there are important considerations when evaluating the availability of articulation agreements.
-Many campuses begin by publishing the less complex department and prefix agreements.
+The availability of new articulation agreements historically begins the summer before the new academic year and varies by institution.
+Each institution is responsible for updating and publishing articulation agreements.
+Many factors may affect the process, including the availability of updated community college curriculum, campus articulation resources, and approaches to publishing.
+Additionally, AICCU-affiliated institutions in Cohorts 1, 2, and 3 began building articulation agreements in the system during the summers of 2024, 2025, and 2026, respectively.
+Creating and publishing these articulation agreements will take time and impact their availability.

 • A help menu option identified with a question mark is available to explain the differences between major, department, prefix and general education/breadth agreements.
 The question mark is located near the "View Agreements by:" header.

-9. How do 2023-2024 articulation agreements differ from agreements in prior academic years?
+13. How do 2023-2024 articulation agreements differ from agreements in prior academic years?

 • HTML agreement availability (on-demand display versus a static PDF document)